John Gosden: 2015: Golden Horn and the Arc

 Gosden's 2015 season saw him become Champion Trainer again, with Golden Horn and Jack Hobbs generally considered his best horses of the season.
 He won the Derby and the Eclipse with Golden Horn, the Prix Morny and the Middle Park Stakes with Shalaa, and the Prix de Diane with Star of Seville.
-He also won the Irish Derby with Jack Hobbs, after Hobbs had finished second in the Epsom Derby behind Golden Horn.
+He also won the Irish Derby with Jack Hobbs, after the horse had finished second in the Epsom Derby behind Golden Horn.
 Later in the season, Golden Horn won the Irish Champion Stakes and the Prix de l'Arc de Triomphe.
 "Today you saw the real Golden Horn", said jockey Frankie Dettori.
 "He put to bed a great Arc field like a true champion.
 Over the last furlong and a half it would have been impossible for any horse to get near me.
 I pressed the button and he flew.
 Think of the horses he has beaten and beaten well.
 I spent the last furlong enjoying myself.
-He has given me some tremendous pleasure and is probably the best horse that I’ve ridden."
+He has given me some tremendous pleasure and is probably the best horse that I've ridden."

+2016–2020: The Enable era

+2016: Cracksman, Stradivarius and Enable debut

 Gosden finished second in the 2016 Trainer's championship winning the Nell Gwyn Stakes with Nathra, the John Guest Bengough Stakes with Shalaa, the Flying Childers Stakes with Ardad and the Hungerford Stakes with Richard Pankhurst.
 He also won the Lillie Langtry Stakes with California, The Dante Stakes with Wings of Desire, the Tattersalls Musidora Stakes with So Mi Dar, The Tattersalls Millions 3-Y-O Trophy with Linguistic and the Earl of Sefton Stakes with Mahsoob.
 He also won the British Champions Fillies' and Mares' Stakes with Journey at Ascot on British Champions Day.

-Gosden was appointed Officer of the Order of the British Empire (OBE) in the 2017 New Year Honours for services to horseracing and training.
+One notable development of 2016 was the debut of several juveniles in the autumn.
+Cracksman, Stradivarius and Enable all ran for the first time that season, each winning their sole start as two-year-olds and giving little external indication of the extraordinary careers that lay ahead.
+Their arrival coincide with a period of major achievements for Gosden's training career.
+On British Champions Day at Ascot in October, Gosden won the British Champions Fillies' and Mares' Stakes with Journey, providing a Group One highlight at the end of the season.